wrex/rexs.tips/content/en/guitar/Introduction/_index.md

 Here are a few reasons why you might want to stick around, though:

 * **This site is written by an engineer for engineers**.
 Tech nerds represent!
-I know how we think, and how deeply we need to understand *"why".* I also know how easy it is for us to get distracted and miss the important stuff.
+I know how we think, and how deeply we need to understand *"why."* I also know how easy it is for us to get distracted and miss the important stuff.
 Almost all of this content was written expressly for one of my closest friends (and currently the only user of the site!).

 * **It's written by a beginner for beginners**.
 Though I've been struggling with the instrument for decades, at best I'm an intermediate player.
 I still have epiphanies every few days.
 I try to get recent breakthroughs in understanding and tricks for practicing technique onto the site while they are still fresh in my mind.
 Experts often *forget* what triggered their own breakthroughs.